 Max Player also figures to inherit endurance from his female family.
 Although his dam, Fools in Love, secured her signature victory in the 7-furlong Orleans S. at Delta Downs, she also won three races running a mile or farther and has produced predominantly long-winded foals.
 Three of her first four starters won multiple races over at least a mile, including the stakes-placed duo Urban Bourbon and Frank’s Folly.

 Some might point out Fools in Love’s most successful foal, the Ireland-based Champagne (G2) winner Seahenge, never won going farther than 7 furlongs and struggled when running long as a 3-year-old.
 But the son of Scat Daddy was an early-maturing juvenile who seemingly failed to progress at three, likely a bigger factor in his lack of long-term success than any stamina limitations.

 Handicappers can also be encouraged by the presence of Not For Love as Max Player’s broodmare sire.
 A versatile son of Mr. Prospector—who counts dozens of classic winners among his descendants—Not For Love was a versatile horse who won on both dirt and turf over distances ranging from 6 furlongs to 1 3/16 miles.
 A successful stallion in Maryland, Not For Love has proven even more influential as a broodmare sire.
 Case in point?
 His daughter Love the Chase produced 2014 Kentucky Derby winner and two-time Horse of the Year California Chrome.

-Whether Max Player has the speed and class to win the Kentucky Derby won’t be apparent until the first Saturday in May.
+Whether Max Player has the speed and class to win the Kentucky Derby won’t be fully apparent until the first Saturday in September.
 But there’s no reason to doubt the stamina of this stoutly-bred colt.